emsif84/clustering_ecommerce/README.md

 ### 3.2.2 Segment Description

+The median value of each feature within each cluster is as follows:

 ![Cluster Means](/assets/img/cluster_means.png)

-Based on the result, the clusters are as follow:
+Based on these values, the following segments can be identified:

 1. Cluster 0 -> `Occasional Shopper`:
     * Recent activ